vmendis/deploy-kubernetes-using-kind-on-codespaces/README.md

 <add more notes in here>

 A Kind kubernetes cluster with multiple Master nodes will not survive a VM shutdown and re-start.
+See https://github.com/kubernetes-sigs/kind/issues/1689

-See Steps.
+Steps.

-Blah..blah about cloing this repo
+Add notes in here .... about using the code given in this repo

 1. $ ./0.deploy-kind-cluster.sh